dhellmann/pymotw/PyMOTW/os/index.rst

 This simplistic example illustrates bi-directional communication.
 The value written to stdin is read by ``cat`` (because of the ``'-'`` argument), then written back to stdout.
-Obviously a more complicated process could pass other types of messages back and forth through the pipe; even serialized objects.
+A more complicated process could pass other types of messages back and forth through the pipe;
+even serialized objects.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, '-u os_popen2.py'))